UrosDoe7/lab-environment-for-dynatrace-training/README.md

 # Lab environment for dynatrace training
 This script permits to deploy quickly several Ubuntu VM with Docker Engine on an Azure subscription.
-It's usefull for a workshop.
-It's compatible with easytravel on docker.
-Usefull to deploy quickly a Dynatrace training environment.
+It's usefull for a workshop and Dynatrace Training.
+Several options are available to deploy and start automatically easytravel or to do the workshop on Kubernetes with Azure Vote App.

-Open your azure subscription, https://portal.azure.com/
-Open your azure cli like described here :
+Open your azure subscription, https://portal.azure.com/ Open your azure cli like described here :
 ![cli-azure](cli-azure.png)